1

 The NOx Reduction Steering Committee began meeting in March 2024.
 The members committed to holding meetings once a month for at least six months.
 During these meetings, members engage in technical discussions on potential strategies to reduce NOx pollution.
 Meetings are held virtually.
 Members of the public are welcome to observe.
 Register to attend a meeting:

-You can send written comments or questions on NOx reduction planning to cdphe.commentsapcd@state.co.us.
-Please include “NOx Reduction Planning” in the subject line.
+To send written comments or questions on NOx reduction planning, contact cdphe.commentsapcd@state.co.us.
+Include “NOx Reduction Planning” in the subject line.

 Explore tips for making effective public comments.

-The CDPHE Air Pollution Control Division will also host public information meetings on the NOx Reduction Steering Committee’s progress and recommendations.
-These meetings will be separate from the committee’s regular technical discussions.
-Public information meetings will provide:
+The CDPHE Air Pollution Control Division hosted a public information meeting on the NOx Reduction Steering Committee’s progress and recommendations.
+This meeting was separate from the committee’s regular technical discussions.
+The public information meeting provided:

 • An overview of the committee’s work.